14th Government of Slovenia: Government formation

 On 27 January 2020 Prime Minister Marjan Šarec (LMŠ) resigned following the resignation of the Finance Minister Andrej Bertoncelj (LMŠ) and previously announced resignation of Minister of Health Aleš Šabeder (LMŠ) due to disagreements around new healthcare legislation.

 On 25 February 2020 President Pahor concluded the second round of consultations with political parties.
 Parties that are forming the new government confirmed the coalition agreement which was signed on the same day.

 On 26 February 2020 President of the Republic Borut Pahor proposed to the National Assembly Janez Janša as candidate for Prime Minister.

 On 3 March 2020 Janez Janša was elected Prime Minister with 52 votes, which means 3 opposition MPs voted for him, most probably MPs of SNS.
 Jani Ivanuša (SNS) also publicly stated he would support Janša.

 On 6 March 2020 Prime Minister-elect Janez Janša proposed to the National Assembly the list of candidates for ministers.
 Hearings took place from 10 until 13 March 2020.
 Ministers of the 13th Government worked closely with the incoming formation in the time of transition to inform incoming ministers on the situation related to the coronavirus outbreak.
 Such coordination has not happened before.
 Both formations had a joint meeting on 9 March 2020.
 On 12 March 2020 outgoing Minister of Health Aleš Šabeder declared epidemic.
 Prime Minister-elect was critical of some decision taken by the outgoing formation.

 On 13 March 2020 the National Assembly confirmed the list of ministers and the government took office.

-Election of the Prime Minister
+Election of the prime minister

-The Prime Minister is elected by the National Assembly with majority of all votes.
-Candidate is proposed by the President of the Republic (1st, 2nd and 3rd round) or by MPs (2nd and 3rd round only).
-If a Prime Minister is not elected in the first two rounds, the National Assembly can decide with relative majority of votes, to hold the third round, where only relative majority is needed to elect Prime Minister.
+The prime minister is elected by the National Assembly with majority of all votes.
+Candidate is proposed by the president of the Republic (1st, 2nd and 3rd round) or by MPs (2nd and 3rd round only).
+If a prime minister is not elected in the first two rounds, the National Assembly can decide with relative majority of votes, to hold the third round, where only relative majority is needed to elect a prime minister.

 Government confirmation vote

 After being elected Prime Minister-elect proposes his government to the National Assembly.
 Government is elected with relative majority.
-Only after the government is elected and sworn-in, Prime Minister and ministers take their offices.
+Only after the government is elected and sworn in, Prime Minister and ministers take their offices.
 Swearing-in ceremony takes place immediately after the vote.